ADLINK-IST/opensplice/docs/html/GettingStartedGuide/_sources/licensing.txt

 deployment.

 |caution|
-  Some OpenSplice components are licensed individually and you will need the correct feature to be unlocked for you to use them.
+  Some Vortex OpenSplice components are licensed individually and you will need the correct feature to be unlocked for you to use them.